 Conversation starters for families can be helpful to get kids talking.
 Try these conversation starters for kids, teens, and couples, conversation starters for family dinner & Would You Rather questions for kids to get everyone talking!

 Tips for Goal Setting With Children

-- Write goals down – Writing your goals down increases the chance of achieving them as it makes the goal more concrete.
-This is the same for children, so have them complete the goal setting exercise by writing down their goals.
+- Write goals down – In a study by psychology professor Gail Matthews, it has shown that writing your goals down increases the chance of achieving them as it makes the goal more concrete.
+This is the same for children, so have them complete the goal exercise by writing down their goals.
 You can use my free goal setting PDF or if you don’t have access to a printer, have them write it down on a blank piece of paper and decorate it.